Intelligent Mail barcode: Data payload

-The IM barcode carries a data payload of 31 digits representing the following elements:
+The IM barcode carries a data payload of up to 31 digits representing the following elements:

 Barcode identifier

-A Barcode Identifier is assigned by the United States Postal Service to encode the presort identification that is currently printed in human readable form on the optional endorsement line (OEL).
+A barcode identifier is assigned by the United States Postal Service to encode the presort identification that is currently printed in human-readable form on the optional endorsement line (OEL).
 It is also available for future United States Postal Service use.
 This is accomplished using two digits, with the second digit in the range of 0–4.
 The allowable encoding ranges are 00–04, 10–14, 20–24, 30–34, 40–44, 50–54, 60–64, 70–74, 80–84, and 90–94.

-The first digit of the Barcode Identifier is defined as:
+The first digit of the barcode identifier is defined as:

 Service type identifier (STID)

 A three-digit value represents both the class of the mail (such as first-class, standard mail, or periodical), and any services requested by the sender.

 Basic STIDs, for the purpose of automation only, are as follows:

 For a detailed list of STIDs, see Appendix A of the USPS Guide to Intelligent Mail Letters and Flats or Service Type Identifiers.